Analytic aspects of $q,r$-analogue of poly-Stirling numbers of both kinds: Combinatorial aspects of Stirling numbers of type

 If we focus on the polynomial $p(k)=2k-1$ and $q=1$ in Equation (\ref{2st2}), we actually deal with the Stirling numbers (of the second kind) of type $B$: $S_{n,k}^B$ and $S_{n,k,r}^B$.
-In this section, we elaborate on these numbers, both from combinatorial and analytical aspects.
-Explicitly, we deal with the exponential generating functions of $\StirB{n}{k}$ and $\StirBr{n}{k}$ (Sections \ref{sect 51} and \ref{sect52} respectively).
-In Section \ref{sect connection constants}, we introduce an application of the exponential generating function of $\StirBr{n}{k}$ to connection constants between bases of $\mathbb{R}[x]$.
+In this section, we elaborate on these numbers from the combinatorial point of view.